On the word problem for just infinite groups: Introduction

-The algorithmic decidability of the word problem for finitely generated simple groups with a recursively enumerable set of relations was established by A.V.
-Kuznetsov (see \cite{Kuznetsov1958} and \cite[Theorem 3.6]{LyndonSchupp}).
-For the class of residually finite groups, V. Dyson and A. Mostowski independently obtained a positive solution to the word problem in the case when the group is given by a finite number of relations (see \cite{Dyson1964} and \cite{Mostowski1966}), but at the same time, as shown by Dyson and S. Meskin (see \cite{Dyson1974} and \cite{Meskin1974}), there exist examples of groups from this class with recursively enumerable sets of relations for which this problem is algorithmically undecidable.
+The algorithmic decidability of the word problem for finitely generated simple groups with a recursively enumerable set of relations was established by A.V.~Kuznetsov (see \cite{Kuznetsov1958}; cf.~\cite[Theorem 3.6]{LyndonSchupp}).
+A positive solution to the word problem for residually finite groups was obtained by A.I.~Maltsev \cite{Maltsev1958} who used an earlier method of J.C.C.~McKinsey \cite{McKinsey1943}.
+Later, the same result was also obtained by V.~Dyson and A.~Mostowski (see \cite{Dyson1964} and \cite{Mostowski1966}).
+At the same time, as was shown by V.~Dyson and S.~Meskin (see \cite{Dyson1974} and \cite{Meskin1974}), there exist examples of groups from this class with recursively enumerable sets of relations for which this problem is algorithmically undecidable.

-For spinal groups, which include the Grigorchuk and Gupta--Sidki groups, as well as many other examples of branch groups, an algorithm was constructed in \cite{BarGrigSun2005} that solves the word problem.
-However, the algorithm takes as input not a presentation of the group in terms of generators and relations, but a special oracle that is related to the action of generating automorphisms of the tree.
-Note also that for the series of Grigorchuk groups $G_{\omega}$ it was established that the word problem in $G_{\omega}$ is decidable if and only if the sequence $\omega$ is computable.
-Since it is not known whether every branch group is spinal (in particular, this is unknown for the group in \cite{Neumann1986}), a complete answer to the question of decidability of the word problem for the class of branch groups has not been established.
+An algorithm solving the word problem for spinal groups --- which include the Grigorchuk and Gupta–Sidki groups, as well as many other branch groups --- was constructed in \cite{BarGrigSun2003}.
+However, this algorithm takes as input not a presentation of the group in terms of generators and relations, but a special oracle that is related to the action of generating automorphisms of the tree.
+We also note that for the series of Grigorchuk groups $G_{\omega}$ it was established that the word problem in $G_{\omega}$ is decidable if and only if the sequence $\omega$ is computable.
+Since it is not known whether every finitely generated branch group is spinal (in particular, this is unknown for the group in \cite{Neumann1986}), a complete answer to the question of decidability of the word problem for the class of branch groups has not been established.

+The goal of this paper is to investigate the decidability of the word problem for finitely and countably generated just infinite groups with a recursively enumerable set of relations.
+We will consider the \emph{word problem}, when the presentation of the group is fixed, and the \emph{uniform word problem}, for which it is provided as part of the algorithm input.